mizchi/wsr/README.md

 # wsr

-npm scripts helper for workspace by deno.
+npm-scripts and deno-tasks runner for workspace

 ```bash
 deno install -A wsr.ts